 Students are generally accepted first-come first-served.
 Please apply ASAP after the opening of registration to have the best chance of getting in the class.

 Do your climbing goals include Northwest volcanoes such as Rainier, Baker, and many routes on Hood?
 You better have your crevasse rescue skills dialed.
 This will be a dry land (no snow) practice of the basics.
 (Additional practice on real snow is highly recommended.)

 We’ll cover proper rope rigging for three and four person teams, recommended rescue gear (hint, you don't need a leg prusik) and do some rescue scenarios, based on the modern “drop C” method.

 If mechanical advantage systems are new to you, please have a look at the mechanical advantage portion of my website, Alpinesavvy, or consider taking the Sunday Skillbuilder clinic on May 14, which covers this topic.

 Gear needed: harness, a few carabiners, a few slings/runners, friction hitch/prusik loop.
-If you have any fancier things like pulleys, a Petzl Traxion or rope clamps like a Tibloc, please bring those also.
+If you have any fancier gear like pulleys, a Petzl Traxion or rope clamps like a Petzl Tibloc, please bring those also.
 If you don’t have this gear, no problem, we can share.

-Highly recommended reading before class is the informative and hilarious cartoon book “Glacier Mountaineering: An Illustrated Guide to Glacier Travel and Crevasse Rescue”, by Andy Tyson and Mike Clelland.
+Highly recommended reading before class is the outstanding (and hilarious) cartoon book “Glacier Mountaineering: An Illustrated Guide to Glacier Travel and Crevasse Rescue”, by Andy Tyson and Mike Clelland.
 There are a few different editions.
 Get whatever one you can, they are all about equally good.

 Please read these web links before class.
 Having a basic understanding of these will make our class time more effective, hint hint.
 They are all from my website, alpinesavvy.com.